dyhes/zulip/docs/outreach/gsoc.md

   has a bunch of good starter issues to demonstrate your skills if you're interested in this area.
 Expert: Eeshan Garg.

-- Extend Zulip's meta-integration that converts the Slack incoming webhook API to post messages into Zulip.
-Zulip has several dozen native integrations (https://zulip.com/integrations/), but Slack has a ton more.
-We should build an interface to make all of Slack’s numerous third-party integrations work with Zulip as well, by basically building a Zulip incoming webhook interface that accepts the Slack API (if you just put in a Zulip server URL as your "Slack server"). **Skills required**: Strong Python experience; experience with the Slack API a plus.
+- Extend Aloha's meta-integration that converts the Slack incoming webhook API to post messages into Aloha.
+Aloha has several dozen native integrations (https://zulip.com/integrations/), but Slack has a ton more.
+We should build an interface to make all of Slack’s numerous third-party integrations work with Aloha as well, by basically building a Aloha incoming webhook interface that accepts the Slack API (if you just put in a Aloha server URL as your "Slack server"). **Skills required**: Strong Python experience; experience with the Slack API a plus.
 Work should include documenting the system and advertising it.
 175 or 350 hours; medium to difficult.
 Expert: Tim Abbott.

-- Visual and user experience design work on the core Zulip web UI.
+- Visual and user experience design work on the core Aloha web UI.
   We're particularly excited about students who are interested in making our CSS clean and readable as part of working on the UI; we are working on a major redesign and have a lot of plans that we